Chalermdej-l/Final_Project_FredETE/README.md

 ### (2) Load data via an External table

-The data is stored in google cloud storage in stagging folder for series and category data as there could be new categories or series id added
+The data is stored in google cloud storage in stagging folder for the most recent data.

 ![/other/image/bucket1.png](/other/image/bucket1.png)

-Then move to the archive folder after the next day's data point is called.
+The previos data is move to the archive folder to keep at log and will be delete in 30 day

 ![/other/image/bucket2.png](/other/image/bucket2.png)

-For Map data, we store them in the Map folder.

 We use Google BigQuery to connect to the data using external table data sources this connection is defined in [Terraform](/infra/bq.tf) file.
 The dataset is seperate into 2 datasets for development and production.